Radio pulses from ultra-high energy atmospheric showers as the superposition of Askaryan and geomagnetic mechanisms: Discussion and conclusion

 \section{Discussion and conclusion}

-We have shown that using standard assumptions on the polarization and symmetry properties of the electric field induced by the geomagnetic and Askaryan mechanisms, we are capable of estimating with great precision the electric field at any position on the ground by using as input simulations of the electric field at just a few positions.
-We have shown that in the majority of cases the estimates are within just a few percent of those obtained by performing time consuming full Monte Carlo simulations for all antennas.
-More than a simple model, this can be seen as an approach that takes into account all the complexities of the shower radio emission in a simple manner, namely by treating the two main emission mechanisms separately and looking for symmetries that do not apply to the total net electric field.
+We have shown that by using standard assumptions about the polarization and symmetry properties of the electric field induced by the geomagnetic and Askaryan mechanisms, we are capable of estimating with great precision the electric field at any position on the ground, for a wide range of shower-observer geometries and on an event-by-event basis.
+We have shown that in the majority of cases the estimates are within just a few percent of those obtained by performing full Monte Carlo calculations of the electric field from first principles.
+This result represents a quantitative test on the current paradigm under which radio emission from atmospheric showers is understood, namely, that the polarized electric field due to the geomagnetic and charge-excess mechanisms interfere to produce the complex patterns observed.
+This effort can be seen as an approach that takes into account all the complexities of the shower radio emission in a simple manner, namely by treating the two main emission mechanisms separately and looking for symmetries that do not apply to the total net electric field.

 Although not shown in this work, we expect our method to work at other energies and for other primaries besides the ones used here.
-We have also discussed the sources of inaccuracies that increase the differences between the predictions and full simulations.
-By refining the assumptions described in Section \ref{sec:assumptions} to include the discrepancies found, we could not only further improve the accuracy of the model, but also better understand the main characteristics of the radio emission in the process.
+We have also discussed possible sources of inaccuracies as well as features of emission and shower development not explicitly taken into account in the model.
+These increase the differences between the predictions and full simulations so that the accuracies reported here can be regarded as upper limits on the precision of the model.
+We expect that by refining the assumptions described in Section \ref{sec:assumptions} we could further improve the accuracy of the model and better constrain the two-component paradigm of radio emission in the process.

+We expect the proposed method to be very useful in many applications.
+It could be used as a test bench for new, more robust theoretical predictions for the characteristics of each emission mechanism.
+Practical applications include the study of the characteristics of the radio lateral distribution function, such as its asymmetries and their dependence on shower parameters, and experimental reconstructions that are based on Monte Carlo simulations of the radio emission, such as the $X_{\rm max}$ reconstruction of the LOFAR experiment \cite{LOFAR_Xmax}.